2018 FIFA World Cup Group B: Portugal vs Morocco

 The two teams had met previously only once, a group stage game in the 1986 FIFA World Cup, won by Morocco 3–1.

 João Moutinho swung in a cross from the right after a short corner and Cristiano Ronaldo headed the ball powerfully past goalkeeper Munir Mohamedi from six yards out and into the middle of the goal to open the scoring in the 4th minute.
 Ronaldo played Gonçalo Guedes into the box but Munir made a one-handed save.
 Ronaldo shot over the crossbar when Bernardo Silva's mishit presented him with a shooting chance on the edge of the box early in the second half.
 Rui Patrício then made a save to preserve Portugal's lead when Hakim Ziyech's free-kick was headed towards goal by Younès Belhanda, the goalkeeper diving to palm the ball away from danger.
 Ziyech shot another set-piece just over the crossbar from 25 yards.
 Nordin Amrabat and Medhi Benatia fired over with better chances.
-With their second loss in a row, Morocco became the third team to be eliminated from the 2018 FIFA World Cup.
+With their second loss in a row, Morocco became the first team to be eliminated from the 2018 FIFA World Cup.

 85 international goals for Ronaldo is a new record for a European player, with Ronaldo passing Ferenc Puskás to hold the record outright.
 Ronaldo has become the first Portuguese player since José Torres in 1966 to score a goal with his right foot, left foot and head in a single World Cup tournament.
 Ronaldo is the first player to score five consecutive World Cup goals for his team since Oleg Salenko for Russia in 1994.